Volunteering at The Children’s Book Bank (Portland)

 Setting up a volunteer time for your family is easy.
 The Children’s Book Bank uses the Hands On Greater Portland website to schedule small groups.
 You will need to register on the website, locate “The Children’s Book Bank” under Volunteer Opportunities and then pick a date to help.

 Have a group of eight or more?
 Contact The Children’s Book Bank directly and they will find a time for your crew to volunteer together.
+(It looks like they are booked out through June, but keep checking back!)

 Whatever time you and your kids can spend at The Children’s Book Bank will directly benefit another child in our community.
 Sometimes finding things to do around town can be as simple as lending a helping hand.